J. Lawrence Wilson Professor of Engineering

 B.S. in Chemical Engineering from University of Rochester

 The King Lab works at the interface between Cellular Engineering, Drug Delivery, and Nanotechnology.
-They employ tools and concepts from engineering to understand biomedically important processes that occur in the bloodstream, including cancer metastasis, inflammation, and thrombosis.
-They have found that tumor cells in the circulation can mimic the physical mechanisms used by white blood cells to traffic through the body and adhere to the blood vessel wall, and have explored strategies to interrupt this metastasis process by targeting specific adhesion receptors.
+They employ tools and concepts from engineering to understand biomedically important processes that occur in the bloodstream including cancer metastasis, inflammation, and thrombosis.
+They have found that tumor cells in circulation can mimic the physical mechanisms used by white blood cells to traffic through the body and adhere to the blood vessel wall and have explored strategies to interrupt this metastasis process by targeting specific adhesion receptors.
 The selectin adhesion receptors important in leukocyte, stem cell, and CTC trafficking have unique biophysics that make them ideal for targeted drug delivery.
-The King Lab has pioneered the use of selectin proteins to deliver apoptosis death signals to tumor cells in flowing blood, and to deliver therapeutic cargo (e.g., siRNA, chemotherapeutics) encapsulated in nanoscale liposomes.
-The King lab is currently testing these novel cancer therapies in mouse models of metastatic breast and prostate cancer through the use of whole body luminescence imaging, and in blood samples collected from human volunteers diagnosed with cancer at various stages.
+This group has pioneered the use of selectin proteins to deliver apoptosis death signals to tumor cells in flowing blood and to deliver therapeutic cargo (e.g., siRNA, chemotherapeutics) encapsulated in nanoscale liposomes.
+The King lab is currently testing these novel cancer therapies in mouse models containing metastatic breast and prostate cancer through the use of whole body luminescence imaging and in blood samples collected from human volunteers diagnosed with cancer at various stages.

-Michael King has been married to Cynthia Reinhart-King, Cornelius Vanderbilt Professor of Engineering, since 2002, and together they have two sons: Simon (age 13) and Julian (age 6), and a 15 year old cockapoo named Lady Mix-a-Lot King.
-They live in Brentwood, in a home last owned by CJ2K.
+Michael King has been married to Cynthia Reinhart-King, Chair and Professor of Rice Biongineering, since 2002, and together they have two sons: Simon (age 13) and Julian (age 6).
+They will arrive to Rice University being Nashville residents the last 7 years, residing previously in Brentwood, TN.

-Outside of work and family interests, Mike is the founder of VIBE: the Vanderbilt Initiative of Biofunky Engineers, a musical group of biomedical engineering faculty and graduate students who have performed since 2017 on and off the Vanderbilt campus, and live over the air on Radio Free Nashville.
-Other interests include: being a fanatical lacrosse dad, keeping fit, and wheeling around town in a Jeep Wrangler with no doors.
+Outside of work and family interests include being the founder of VIBE: the Vanderbilt Initiative of Biofunky Engineers, a musical group of biomedical engineering faculty and graduate students who have performed since 2017 on and off the Vanderbilt campus and have performed live over the air on Radio Free Nashville.
+Other interests include: being a fanatical lacrosse dad, smoking various meats, discoveries new capabilities of ChatGPT, and wheeling around town in a Jeep Wrangler with no doors.

 Email: Mike.King@vanderbilt.edu